d-murphy/TrainingVidApp/README.md

 * execute a Flask project with a non-trival Object Relational Model
 * deploy a project on remote linux machine
 * enable a video and image upload
-* explore custom video controls
+* explore custom video controls to enforce video completion
+* embed react within a flask application to constrast with templating approach
+* expose api endpoints to communicate with react portion

 ### Attributions: